holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 **Accountabilities:**

-- Scheduling meetings defined in the Constitution for the Circle and its Roles
+- Scheduling meetings defined in this Constitution for the Circle on a regular basis
-- Capturing and publishing outputs for the Circle within meetings defined in the Constitution
+- Capturing and publishing outputs for the Circle within its regular meetings
 - Interpreting the Constitution and anything under its authority upon request

 ---